Dokkedal/dcm2reg/docs/source/background.rst

 ..
     * Rigid

-When only one type of scan is used for a deep learning model, simply converting e.g. the CT-scan to NIfTI is sufficient preprocessing.
-However, when introducing several types of scans simultaneously, one must ensure the scans all contain the exact same organs in the exact same areas.
+When only one modality of scan is used for a deep learning model, simply converting e.g. the CT-scan to NIfTI is sufficient preprocessing.
+However, when introducing several modalities of scans simultaneously, one must ensure the scans all contain the exact same organs in the exact same areas.
 E.g. when using both CT-scans and MR-scans as input to the neural network, the MR-scan must be manipulated so that e.g. the mandible is located across the exact same voxels as in the CT-scan.
 It is typically easier to